chakchak-io/chakchak-fe/README.md

 1. Do not declare type: "module" in package.json.
 It will break the build process.
    1.1.
 Because some of the packages still need dynamic import.

+## Comment List

+1. @TODO -> comment for what to do in the future
+2. @WARN -> comment for preventing modification or explaining the reason for the controversial code

 ## Job List

 ### High Priority